Jennifer Garner Met Lindsay Shookus? Ben Affleck Allegedly Introduced GF To Ex-Wife Then Hung Out Together

 Jennifer Garner and Ben Affleck’s divorce has been finalized after separating in 2015.
-While the latter already found new love in the person of Lindsay Shookus, Garner remained single and stated that she is not interested in dating.
+While the latter already found new love with Lindsay Shookus, Garner remained single and stated that she is not interested in dating.

-Now, everyone knows that Jennifer Garner and Ben Affleck remained good friends despite their break up.
-In fact, the former couple has been frequently spotted together, or with their kids in tow, on an outing or when there is an occasion like birthdays and common holidays.
+Now, everyone knows that Jennifer Garner and Ben Affleck remained good friends despite their breakup.
+In fact, the former couple has been frequently spotted together, sometimes with their kids in tow, on an outing or when there is an occasion like birthdays and common holidays.

-Just last weekend, People reported that Ben Affleck visited his family in Los Angeles so they can spend Thanksgiving Day together.
+Just last weekend, People reported that Ben Affleck visited his family in Los Angeles so they could spend Thanksgiving Day together.
 The Justice League star celebrated the holiday with Jennifer Garner and their three kids namely Violet, 12, Seraphina, 8 and Samuel, 5.
 To cap off the festivities, he took his children to Pantages Theatre to watch the hit musical Hamilton on Sunday.

 In any case, there were claims that Ben Affleck also introduced his girlfriend, Lindsay Shookus, to his ex-wife.
-The Daily Mail reported that the 45-year-old actor was strolling around Farm Shop in Brentwood then they headed to Pacific Palisades to meet Garner in her home.
+The Daily Mail reported that the 45-year-old actor was strolling around Farm Shop in Brentwood then they headed to Pacific Palisades to meet Garner at her home.

 The publication added that after the introduction, the trio hung out a bit and there was no tension at all.
 Rather, it was said that the three enjoyed the friendly time together.